adalkiran/llama-nuts-and-bolts/README.md

 ### Printing Model Metadata

-If you select the first item in the menu by pressing 0 key and ENTER, the application prints the metadata of LLaMa 2 7B-chat model on the console:
+If you select the first item in the menu by pressing 0 key and ENTER, the application prints the metadata of Llama 3.1 8B-Instruct model on the console:

 ![Printing metadata 1](./docs/images/SS02-print-metadata-1.png)
 ![Printing metadata 2](./docs/images/SS02-print-metadata-2.png)